ICS-GROUP-E/dsa-semester-project-ics-2025-developers/README.md

 3. Click "Checkout Book"
 4. If book unavailable, user will be added to waitlist

+### Managing Book Recommendations
+1. Select a book from the list
+2. Choose a similar book from the dropdown
+3. Click "Connect Books" to establish similarity
+4. View recommendations for selected book
+5. Up to 5 similar books will be recommended

 ### Viewing History
 - Click "Show History" to view book operations
 - Use "Undo Last" to reverse recent actions